 If you get sores in your mouth or lips.
 The dose of methotrexate may need to be changed.

 Methotrexate for injection comes in vials (small bottles).
 Vials should be stored at room temperature and kept away from light and heat.
 Methotrexate tablets should be stored at room temperature and kept in the prescription bottle to protect them from light.
 Do not keep the medicine in the refrigerator or in the bathroom cabinet.
-Keep all the medicine, syringes, needles and supplies in a safe place away from children and pets.
+Keep all the medicine, syringes, needles, and supplies in a safe place away from children and pets.

 The supplies can be bought at the drugstore or wherever you get your medicines.
 If you have questions, talk to your nurse about where or how to get these supplies.

-Items Needed For the Injection
+Items Needed for Injection

 Vial of methotrexate.
 The concentration should be 25 mg/1 ml.
 Some vials can be used for more than one injection.
-If the vial has preservative in it you can use it for more than one injection.
+If the vial has preservative in it, you can use it for more than one injection.
 If not, you will need to throw it away after one use.

 The nurse will teach you how to do the injections.

-Find an area in your home that is well-lit, flat and quiet.
+Find an area in your home that is well-lit, flat, and quiet.
 You should have a work area that is flat, such as a table.